buchgr/bazel-remote/README.md

 # The form to store CAS blobs in ("zstd" or "uncompressed"):
 #storage_mode: zstd

 # The server listener address for HTTP/HTTPS.
-The expected format is
-# [host]:port for TCP or unix:///path/to/socket.sock Unix sockets.
+For TCP listeners,
+# use [host]:port, where host is optional (default 0.0.0.0) and can
+# be either a hostname or IP address.
+For Unix domain socket listeners,
+# use unix:///path/to/socket.sock, where /path/to/socket.sock can be
+# either an absolute or relative path to a socket path.
 http_address: localhost:8080
 # The server listener address for gRPC:
 #grpc_address: localhost:9092